Lie monads and dualities: Dualities between Lie algebras and Hopf algebras

 As $P\ot P\ot\coeq\ot \coeq$ is an epimorphism in $\Cc$, \equref{tweedediagramma} holds. \\We now proceed with proving the commutativity of the other diagram.
 Using \equref{nodighieronder} in the second equality and the sixth one, \equref{P(H)bracket} in the third equality, \leref{nogeencompatibiliteit} in the fourth one, and finally \equref{Q(H)cobracket} in the last equality, we calculate consequently:

 As $P\ot P\ot \coeq$ is an epimorphism in $\Cc$, the above is equivalent with the equality we were looking for.
 This establishes the result. \end{proof}

 \begin{example} Let $H$ be a Hopf $k$-algebra over a field $k$, and $H^\circ$ its Sweedler dual.
 Denote by $H'$ the opposite-co-opposite Hopf $k$-algebra of $H^\circ$.
 Then $(H',H,\dual)$ is a Takeuchi pair, where $\dual$ is the usual evaluation map.
 Hence, we find that $(P(H'),Q(H),\ev)$ is a Michaelis pair, where $\ev$ is again the usual evaluation map.
 Michaelis \cite{Mich2} proved moreover that $P(H^\circ)\cong Q(H)^*$, i.e. this Michaelis pair is always strong.
-We generalize this result in a forthcoming paper. \end{example}
+In \cite{GV2}, we generalize this result in a setting of additive symmetric monoidal categories, so that it applies in particular to Turaev's Hopf group coalgebras. \end{example}

 Given a braided Hopf algebra, recall from \seref{adjointmodules} that there exists an induction functor $\Ind:\Mod(H)\to\LieMod(\Ll(H))$.
 On the other hand, the YB-Lie algebra morphism $\eq:P(H)\to H$ induces a functor $\LieMod(\Ll(H))\to \LieMod(P(H))$.
 Therefore, we obtain a combined functor